Clash of Champions (2019): Raw

 Prior to Clash of Champions, it was rumored that Bray Wyatt would challenge for the Universal Championship at Hell in a Cell.
 On the following Raw, due to The Fiend's attack, Universal Champion Seth Rollins announced that he would be defending the title against Wyatt's Fiend persona at the event in a Hell in a Cell match.
 The following week, Rollins was interrupted by Braun Strowman, who said that it was Rollins' fault they lost the Raw Tag Team Championship.
 Rollins then challenged Strowman to a non-title rematch, and Strowman accepted.
 The match, which closed out Raw, ended in a no-contest when The Fiend attacked Strowman.

 Also on the following Raw, Sasha Banks teamed with SmackDown Women's Champion Bayley to defeat WWE Women's Tag Team Champions Alexa Bliss and Nikki Cross in a non-title match.
 Afterwards, they were about to attack Cross with chairs, but Raw Women's Champion Becky Lynch appeared with her own chair and was initially outnumbered by Bayley and Banks until Charlotte Flair appeared and took out Bayley outside the ring.
 Lynch then attacked Banks with the chair, sending her retreating as well.
-Later that night, Banks challenged Lynch to a rematch for the Raw Women's Championship at Hell in a Cell, and Lynch accepted as a Hell in a Cell match.
+Later that night, Banks challenged Lynch to a rematch for the Raw Women's Championship at Hell in a Cell.
+Lynch later accepted and subsequently changed the match stipulation to a Hell in a Cell match.

 New Raw Tag Team Champions Dolph Ziggler and Robert Roode and new SmackDown Tag Team Champions The Revival (Scott Dawson and Dash Wilder) celebrated their respective championships victories, only for Braun Strowman to interrupt the celebration and attack both teams.

 The O.C.
 (United States Champion AJ Styles, Luke Gallows, and Karl Anderson) defeated Cedric Alexander and The Viking Raiders (Erik and Ivar) in a six-man tag team match.
 Following the match, The O.C. attacked Alexander and The Viking Raiders, which ended when Styles performed a middle-rope Styles Clash on Alexander.
-The following week, during the Raiders' match against Gallows and Anderson (which the former would win), Styles was ejected from ringside, and was attacked by Alexander.
+The following week, during the Viking Raiders' match against Gallows and Anderson (which the former won), Styles was ejected from ringside, and was attacked by Alexander.
 This set up a rematch between Styles and Alexander for the U.S. title on the September 30 episode where Styles again retained.
-A match pitting all three members of The O.C. against The Viking Raiders and a partner of their choosing was later scheduled for Hell in a Cell.